IELTS Cue Card # 140 - Describe your favourite food item

 Model Answer 2:

 I have a number of favourite food items that I like to eat.
-While some of these food items, which are my favourite, are cooked with traditional recipes, others are cooked by using unconventional recipes and methods.
+While some of these food items are traditional, others have unconventional recipes and cooking methods.
 However, today, I would like to talk about a food item which is cooked in a traditional manner.

 Sample Answer 3:

-I eat this menu approximately 3-4 times a week.
-This menu is prepared at home mostly and sometimes I eat it in a restaurant.
-There are some variations in the way this food is prepared and the ingredients using which this food is made.
-Different restaurants have their own speciality in preparing and serving this menu.
+I eat this dish at least 2 or 3 times a week.
+This menu is prepared at our home, and sometimes I eat it in a restaurant also.
+There are some variations in the way this food is prepared and the ingredients that are used to prepare it.
+Different restaurants have their own speciality in preparing and serving this dish.

-This is my favourite food for many reasons: firstly it is very delicious and healthy.
-This menu meets the demand for different food values our body needs.
-It is available in most of the part in our country.
-Thirdly, I like it as it offers variations of tastes.
-Moreover, it is not that much expensive to prepare and does not require o much effort to prepare.
-For all these reasons it is my favourite food.
+This is my favourite food for many reasons.
+Firstly it is very delicious, flavoursome and healthy.
+This menu meets the demand for different food values our body needs, which is the second reason for me to often eat it.
+It is available in most parts of our country which is another reason many people love to order it.
+Moreover, someone does not require much effort to prepare this dish, so we can easily cook it at home.
+For all these reasons it is my favourite dish.

 Part 3 – Two-way discussion: